daveprowse/linux-security/labs/lab-25/lab-25.md

 # Lab 25 - Translating iptables to nftables ⚙️

 You might work with a system that requires iptables, or perhaps you are more fluent with iptables than nftables.
 To help in your nftables learning process there is an iptables to nftables translator.
-It's nor perfect, but it can be quite helpful if you are transitioning from one to the other.
+It's not perfect, but it can be quite helpful if you are transitioning from one to the other.

 In this lab I will be working on a Debian Server as root.